 Obama and the Democrats have yet to gain political traction from the legislative victory, with Americans still anxious about a 9,5% jobless rate and ballooning deficits.

 The financial regulatory reforms were a major achievement for Obama and his ambitious domestic agenda.
+Earlier this year he signed into law sweeping reforms of the US’s $2,5-trillion healthcare system.

 The financial reforms won Democrats few friends on Wall Street.
 Wealthy donors have started to steer more campaign contributions to Republicans, who voted overwhelmingly against the reforms.